av1-community-contributors/codec-wiki/blog/2023-10-29-embedding-the-un-embeddable.md

 <meta property="og:video:height" content="1080">
 ```

-These are the `head` part of HTML, which dictates metadata for the document itself such as what's the website title/name, cosmetic embed, defining the site's icon, etc. They are usually found in between the `<html>` and `<body>` tag.
+These are the `head` parts of HTML, which dictate metadata for the document itself such as what the website title/name is, cosmetic embed, defining the site's icon, etc. They are usually found in between the `<html>` and `<body>` tags.
 Here's an example of a static HTML site serving one specific video:
 ```html
 <!DOCTYPE html>
 <html>